microsoft/pxt/docs/language.md

 * byte literal
 * *args
 * type annotations using ":" syntax
+* slice notation**
+* lambda

 *: variable semantics have slightly different scoping rules than Python 3 and global & nonlocal keywords are unsupported.
+**: some slice notation is not yet supported

-## Partially supported language features
+## Not supported language features
-The following language features work in some scenarios but do not fully implement the Python 3 specification.
+The following language features are not yet supported.

-* slice notation
 * with
 * assert
-* import, import from
-* lambda

-## Unstable language features
-The following language features work in some scenarios but their use is discouraged because they aren't well tested and their semantics may change in the future.

 * classes
 * __constructor
 * super()